tanezky/tanezky.github.io/_posts/nas/2024-08-22-proxmox-part-0-project-specification.md

 As discovered in my article [Terramaster F4-424 Pro UEFI](https://tanezky.github.io/posts/terramaster-uefi/#secure-boot-vulnerability), the device's UEFI suffers from a vulnerability where the installed Platform Key (PK) is a default AMI key.
 I intend to replace these default keys with my own custom-generated ones.

-o complete the chain of trust, the Linux kernel itself must be signed.
+To complete the chain of trust, the Linux kernel itself must be signed.
 I'll achieve this by creating a Unified Kernel Image (UKI), which bundles the kernel, initrd, and boot parameters into a single UEFI-compatible executable.
 Major advantage of this approach is that the UEFI firmware can launch the kernel directly, removing the need for a separate bootloader (GRUB) and simplifying the boot process.

 **Status:** WIP